uperl/Archive-Libarchive-Peek/README.md

 ## filename

 This is the archive filename for the Peek object.
+This will be `undef` for in-memory archives.

 # METHODS